SLTC 2020 is over – a big thank you to all authors, reviewers, keynote speakers, and participants!

 Workshops will be held on Wednesday 25 November, immediately preceding the main conference.
 The following workshops have been accepted:

-- 9th NLP4CALL (NLP for Computer-Assisted Language Learning), full-day workshop
+- 9th NLP4CALL (NLP for Computer-Assisted Language Learning), full-day workshop.
+Submission deadline:

-- 2nd Workshop on Computational Detection of Language Change, full-day workshop
+- 2nd Workshop on Computational Detection of Language Change, half-day afternoon workshop.
+Submission deadline: 1 October.

-- ResourceFUL (Resources and Representations For Under-Resourced Languages and Domains), half-day morning workshop
+- RESOURCEFUL (Resources and Representations For Under-Resourced Languages and Domains), half-day morning workshop.
+Submission deadline:

 SLTC is proud to welcome the following invited speakers: